Agoric/documentation/main/zoe/api/zoe-helpers.md

 - `allocation` - The allocation checked against the offer's wants.
 - Returns: `true` if the allocation satisfies the offer, `false` if not.

-Checks is an allocation would satisfy a single offer's wants if that was the allocation passed to `reallocate()`.
+Checks if an allocation would satisfy a single offer's wants if that was the allocation passed to `reallocate()`.
 This is half of the offer safety check; whether the allocation constitutes a refund is not checked.
 ```js